BenjaRoh/hugoacademic/content/home/contact.md

 ---

-You can contact me at brohr@uchicago.edu.
+You can contact me at rohr@uni-mannheim.de.